zbfromztl/VATSIM-Strip-Printer/README.md

 # To do:
   * Make starting text prompts easier to understand
   * Don't print VFR strips/Don't print amended VFR strips?
+  * sync data refresh with VATSIM data refresh cycle
   * Clean up Code for new airports.
 Add new airports.
 Store in JSON?
-  * Build network for scanners.
+  * Add visual flag to scanner elements.
+Build network for scanner.
   * Add GUI elements to the program

 # Features: